Vinay-Bajaj-1/Vinay-Bajaj-1/README.md

 ---

 ### 💡 About Me
+- 🏢 Working as a python developer, building tools to help trading team.
 - 🎓 Pursued **B.C.A.
 Data Science** from Guru Gobind Singh Indraprastha University.
 - 📊 Passionate about combining **finance** and **technology** to build smarter solutions.
 - 💻 Exploring **machine learning**, **data analysis**, and **AI-based projects**.